 The intent of this Manual for Sponsored Programs is to provide a reference in areas of services and support offered by the Office of Sponsored Programs and to present the policies and procedures that guide the University community.
 Sections provide overviews on informational services, multi-institutional coordination, proposal development and submission, post award negotiation and management, and regulatory and compliance issues.
-When the approval or guidance of other University offices is required, e.g., that of the Vice President of Administration and Finance or the Human Resources Department, the Manual for Sponsored Programs identifies the issues and directs you to the appropriate office.

 Please find the Manual for Sponsored Programs, as well as other forms and materials as they become available, on the Office of Sponsored Programs home page (www.osp.htu.edu).
-The staff welcomes your suggestions for additional information or materials for the manual.